devqa07/FastAPI-Model-Management-Automation-Framework/README.md

 **Jobs and Steps Details**

-The pipeline is defined under the jobs section, where we specify the build job that runs on the ubuntu-latest virtual environment provided by GitHub.
+The pipeline is defined under the jobs section, where we specify the build job that runs on the ubuntu-latest virtual environment provided by GitHub and tests will run under Docker container

 **1.** **Checkout Code**